ICRAR/libprofit/docs/convolution.rst

 To do this, users must first
 call :func:`Model::set_crop` with a ``false`` argument.
 When calling :func:`Model::evaluate`,
-users must then also give a :class:`Point` argument to retrieve the offset at which cropping should be done to remove the image padding
+users must then also give a :type:`Point` argument to retrieve the offset at which cropping should be done to remove the image padding